-In addition, we send out and collect the guidebook and check sheets from our main suppliers of raw materials.
+In addition, we send out and collect the code of conduct and check sheets from our main suppliers of raw materials.
 The collection status is managed as our sustainable procurement rate.

 System for Promoting Sustainable Procurement throughout the Supply Chain